Nine Dome Mosque

-The Nine Dome Mosque (নয়গম্বুজ মসজিদ) is a historic mosque in the Mosque City of Bagerhat in Bangladesh.
+The Nine Dome Mosque (নয়গম্বুজ মসজিদ) is an historic Sunni mosque in the Mosque City of Bagerhat in the Khulna Division of Bangladesh.
 It was built during the governorship of Khan Jahan Ali in the 15th century, under the reign of the Bengal Sultanate.

 The Nine Dome Mosque is located to the west of the takur dighi tank and built in the 15th century, it is close to Khan Jahan Ali's Tomb.
 Its western wall conventionally faces west towards Mecca.
 Close to this mosque are the Zinda Pir Mosque and mazar (tomb), which are in ruins.

 Decoration

-It is close to Khan Jahan Ali's Tomb.
+The mosque is close to Khan Jahan Ali's Tomb.
 Its western wall conventionally faces west towards Mecca, where the mihrab is inset on the western wall; terra cotta floral scrolls and flower motifs are the decorations seen around the mihrab.
 Circular towers are provided in the four corners.
 The walls of the mosque support a large central dome which has eight smaller domes around it.
-This structure was also affected by sulphates.
-It has since been substantially restored.
+The structure was affected by sulphates; and has since been substantially restored.